How To Find The Waterfalls At Robert H. Treman State Park

 5. Rim Trail (RT) – 2.09 miles

-Robert H. Treman Gorge and Rim Trail Loop distance: 4.21 miles roundtrip
+• Trail distance: 4.21 miles roundtrip

-1. The Beginning Of The Gorge Trail
+1. The Gorge Trail Begins

 Stone bridge passing over a river in upstate new york

-Begin at the Old Mill near the upper entrance, we urge you to use the bathroom because you won’t be able to use another until you reach the lower entrance.
+Begin at the Old Mill near the upper entrance, and use the bathroom here because you won’t be able to use another until you reach the lower entrance.
+After you’ve finished your business, walk to the far end of the parking lot and cross the small stone bridge.

 Here you will see the Rim Trail forks to the right and gains elevation.
 We visited when the Gorge Trail was sectioned off as a one way hike during covid so instead of taking this right, we had to turn left.
+This led us to follow a dirt path and cross another beautiful stone bridge.
+The Gorge Trail is no longer sectioned off as a one way trail so your hike may look a little bit different.

 River gorge running dry near Ithaca New York finger lakes

-The section of the Gorge Trail at Robert H Treman
+The stunning section of the Gorge Trail

-Within a matter of minutes you will arrive at the most dramatically stunning part of the entire State Park.
+Within a matter of minutes you’ll arrive at the most dramatically stunning part of the entire state park.
 The gorge here has a feel of Watkins Glen, like its jumped right out of a fantasy novel.
+But it doesn’t last long so enjoy this area thoroughly before moving on.

 Interesting river bed formation running dry with stone bridge crossing at a New York state park